opencv/opencv/doc/tutorials/calib3d/real_time_pose/real_time_pose.rst

 	initKalmanFilter(KF, nStates, nMeasurements, nInputs, dt);    // init function

 The following code corresponds to the Kalman Filter initialisation.
-First, is set the process noise, the measurement noise and the error covariance matrix.
-Secondly, are set the transition matrix which is the dynamic model and then the measurement matrix which is the measurement model.
+Firstly, is set the process noise, the measurement noise and the error covariance matrix.
+Secondly, are set the transition matrix which is the dynamic model and finally the measurement matrix, which is the measurement model.

 You can tune the process and measurement noise to improve the Kalman Filter performance.
-As you reduce the measurement noise the faster will converge but will be more sensible in front of bad measurements.
+As the measurement noise is reduced the faster will converge doing the algorithm sensitive in front of bad measurements.

    .. code-block:: cpp